 Budget backpackers, while no doubt still tourists, don’t often feel like tourists.
 Even the word ‘traveller’ vs. ‘tourist’ carries completely different connotations.

-Fancy farers usually only meet locals in service positions: waiters, tour guides, hotel receptionists… There’s no way to have a real connection with somebody if you put yourself above them.
+Fancy farers usually only meet locals in service positions: waiters, tour guides, hotel receptionists, and that’s one of the biggest travel mistakes you can make.
+There’s no way to have a real connection with somebody if you put yourself above them.

 Broke backpackers dine in dingy street kitchens and packed food markets.
 Places where menus are in the local language and the best bet to get a delish feed is to just truck your luck and point at something that looks good.
 (There’s that adventure again!)